A comprehensive guide to Boris Johnson’s infamous use of ‘tank-topped bum boys’

 Boris Johnson has, time and again, refused to apologise for using homophobic slurs such as “tank-topped bum boys”.

-Speaking during a BBC Question Time leaders’ special three weeks before the December 12 general election, he suggested that any offence was manufactured.
+Speaking during a BBC Question Time leaders’ special three weeks before the 2019 general election, Johnson suggested that any offence around his past comments was manufactured.